Comment by Patrick Francis

 The Australian Land Management Group’s Certified Land Management (CLM) system was one EMS based program that managed to achieve enough farmer participation to operate for 15 years from 2000 to 2015.
 It functioned without being judgemental about the way farmer’s operated.
 “CLM is user friendly and takes account of the land manager’s capabilities and aspirations.
 Land managers use CLM to develop their own plan for improving natural resource management, animal welfare, productivity and risk management.
 With CLM land managers can verify their environmental and animal welfare credentials.
 Accredited auditors review implementation of the management plans, ensuring the integrity of the certification.

 Organic certification takes a holistic approach across the farm environment, animal health and welfare and food and fibre quality.
-It is somewhat surprising that some regen ag champions refer to their approach being “beyond organic”.
+It is somewhat surprising that some RA champions refer to their approach being “beyond organic”.
 One organic based farming group in the US, the Rodale Institute, believes there is a place for a higher level of certification above organic and has started Regenerative Organic Certified.
 It’s web introduces the program by stating “We’re beyond the point of sustainability and we need to regenerate the soil and land that supports us, the animals that nourish us, and the farmers and workers that feed us.”

 At first glance it seems this program is similar to those offered by existing organic farming certification with sentiments that should be universally applied across all farming methods.
-But this program takes certification to a new level as it required certification at three management points, figure 4.
+But this program takes certification to a new level as it requires certification at three management points, figure 4.
 These point are:

 * Soil health – associated with existing organic certification program